 Whistleblower Litigation Attorneys

 Whistleblower matters require attorneys with specialized knowledge and broad legal experience challenging the many forms of corporate and individual fraud.
-Hagens Berman, with more than 70 attorneys in ten offices and more than two decades of success against many of the world’s largest corporations, is best-positioned to handle all manner of whistleblower matters.
+Hagens Berman, with more than 70 attorneys in nine offices and more than two decades of success against many of the world’s largest corporations, is best-positioned to handle all manner of whistleblower matters.

 We recognize that whistleblowers take life-changing risks when they choose to report fraud.
 We work to maximize the effectiveness of our client’s information and protect the interests of each whistleblower.